-The budget for investment income in 2017/18 is £142k, based on an average investment portfolio of £30 million at an interest rate of 0.35%.
-The budget for debt interest paid in 2017/18 is £0.584m, based on an average debt portfolio of £17.0m at an average interest rate of 3.4%.
+The budget for investment income in 2018/19 is £23k, based on an average investment portfolio of £6 million at an interest rate of 0.40%.
+The budget for debt interest payable in 2018/19 is £0.645m, based on an average debt portfolio of £13.5m at an average interest rate of 4.8%.
+These figures assume no revenue underspends in 2017/18 and no new borrowing being undertaken during 2018/19.
 If actual levels of investments and borrowing, and actual interest rates differ from those forecast, performance against budget will be correspondingly different.